 The high horizon in this photo was an obvious choice as the sky was particularly plain and uninteresting on the evening that I took this photo.

 Realising this, I made a special effort to include the foreground a little bit more to strengthen my photo.
-I found these strong, jagged rocks which contrasted nicely with the sky while blending in with the colour of the photo.
+I found these strong, jagged rocks which contrasted nicely with the sky while blending in with the color of the photo.

 Below is an extreme example of a high horizon – I chose to include it because it focuses the interest onto the subject and foreground below.